What is loop closure and how do I get it?

 - Overlap from your starting point by about 15-20 seconds

 - Note: loop closure will not fix broken scans due to tracking loss.
-Moving the PX-80 slowly into new areas (rooms, doorways, hallways) will improve the tracking quality.
+When moving the PX-80 into new areas (rooms, doorways, hallways), moving slowly will improve the tracking quality.
 Try to scan smoothly, moving slowly when turning around or taking corners.